JetBrains/kotlin/spec-docs/multi-declarations-in-parameters.md

 c <- tmp2.component2()
 ```

-If some of the types of `a`, `b` or `c` are specified, teh front-end verifies that respective component fucntion results match the expected types.
+If some of the types of `a`, `b` or `c` are specified, then front-end verifies that respective component function results match the expected types.

 Biggest issue: type inference for function literals.